Godzilla: CGI

 In Godzilla (2014), the character was portrayed entirely via CGI.
 Godzilla's design in the reboot was intended to stay true to that of the original series, though the film's special effects team strove to make the monster "more dynamic than a guy in a big rubber suit."
 To create a CG version of Godzilla, the Moving Picture Company (MPC) studied various animals such as bears, Komodo dragons, lizards, lions and wolves, which helped the visual effects artists visualize Godzilla's body structure, like that of its underlying bone, fat and muscle structure, as well as the thickness and texture of its scales.
 Motion capture was also used for some of Godzilla's movements.
 T. J. Storm provided the performance capture for Godzilla by wearing sensors in front of a green screen.
 Storm reprised the role of Godzilla in Godzilla: King of the Monsters, portraying the character through performance capture.
-In Shin Godzilla, a majority of the character was portrayed via CGI, with Mansai Nomura portraying Godzilla through motion capture.